-In June 2019, we entered into a global strategic collaboration agreement with Gilead, which was amended in August 2019 (the Gilead Agreement), to discover, develop and commercialize a pipeline of targeted protein degradation drugs for patients with cancer and other challenging diseases using our DELigase platform to identify novel agents that utilize E3 ligases to induce degradation of five specified drug targets.
-Under the Gilead Agreement, Gilead has the option to license drug candidates directed to up to five targets resulting from the collaboration and is responsible for the clinical development and commercialization of drug candidates resulting from the collaboration.
-We retain the option to co-develop and co-promote, under a profit share structure, up to two drug candidates in the United States under certain conditions and subject to certain limitations.
-The collaboration excludes our current internal protein degradation programs for which we retain all rights, and also excludes our future internal programs, provided that we have distinguished future programs as excluded from the scope of the collaboration.
+In June 2019, we entered into a global strategic collaboration agreement with Gilead (as subsequently amended, the Gilead Agreement) to discover, develop and commercialize a pipeline of targeted protein degradation drugs for patients with cancer and other challenging diseases using our DELigase platform to identify novel agents that utilize E3 ligases to induce degradation of five specified drug targets.
+Under the Gilead Agreement, Gilead has the option to license drug candidates directed to up to five targets resulting from the collaboration and is responsible for the clinical development and commercialization of drug candidates resulting from the collaboration excludes our current internal protein degradation programs for which we retain all rights, and also excludes our future internal programs, provided that we have distinguished future programs as excluded from the scope of the collaboration.
+In August 2019 and September 2022, we entered into the First and Second Amendment, respectively, to the Gilead Agreement to clarify certain language of the Gilead Agreement.
+These amendments had no impact on revenue recognition.
+In March 2023, Gilead exercised the option to exclusively license one target (Gilead License Option Exercise), the first development candidate resulting from the Gilead Agreement.
+Pursuant to the Gilead Agreement, we received an option exercise payment of \$20.0 million in April 2023 for the Gilead License Option Exercise.

-Upon signing the Gilead Agreement, Gilead paid us an upfront payment of \$45.0 million plus \$3.0 million in additional fees.
-In addition, from the signing of the Gilead Agreement to May 31, 2022, we received payments of \$30.5 million for research milestones and additional payments.
-Additionally, we recognized a research milestone in May 2022 and anticipate a payment of \$1.5 million in the third fiscal quarter of 2022.
-As of May 31, 2022, we are eligible to receive up to approximately \$2.3 billion in total additional payments based on certain additional fees, payments and the successful completion of certain preclinical, clinical, development and sales milestones.
+Upon signing the Gilead Agreement, Gilead paid us an upfront payment of \$45.0 million, plus \$3.0 million in additional fees.
+In addition, from the signing of the Gilead Agreement to February 28, 2023, we received payments of \$36.0 million for research milestones and additional payments.
+Additionally, we received a payment of \$5.0 million in April 2023 related to a research milestone recognized in February 2023.
+As of February 28, 2023, we are eligible to receive up to approximately \$2.3 billion in total additional payments based on certain additional fees, payments and the successful completion of certain preclinical, clinical, development and sales milestones.
 In addition, we are eligible to receive tiered royalties from mid-single digit to low tens percentages on annual net sales from any commercial products directed to the optioned collaboration targets, subject to certain reductions and excluding sales in the United States of any products for which we exercise our option to co-develop and co-promote, for which we share profits and losses evenly.

-We recognized collaboration revenue from the Gilead Agreement of \$6.1 million and \$12.3 million during the three and six months ended May 31, 2022, respectively, and \$3.7 million and \$6.5 million during the three and six months ended May 31, 2021, respectively.
-As of May 31, 2022 and November 30, 2021, there was \$34.8 million and \$41.1 million, respectively, of deferred revenue related to payments received and to be received by us under the Gilead Agreement.
+We recognized collaboration revenue from the Gilead Agreement of \$7.4 million and \$6.2 million during the three months ended February 28, 2023 and 2022, respectively.
+As of February 28, 2023 and November 30, 2022, there was \$21.5 million and \$27.4 million, respectively, of deferred revenue related to payments received by us under the Gilead Agreement.